pachterlab/sircel/README.md

 ## Optional arguments

 	--min_dist		Minimum Hamming distance between barcodes
 	--kallisto_idx		Path to pre-computed kallisto index.
 					If this is provided the script will quantify single-cell expression profiles using kallisto --barcode_start		First position of cell barcode within read in --barcode file.
 					Not needed if --dropseq or --10xgenomics arguments are provided --barcode_end		Last position of cell barcode within read in --barcode file.
 					Not needed if --dropseq or --10xgenomics arguments are provided --umi_start		First position of unique molecule ID within read in --barcode file.
 					Not needed if --dropseq or --10xgenomics arguments are provided --umi_end		Last position of unique molecule ID within read in --barcode file.
-								Not needed if --dropseq or --10xgenomics arguments are provided
+					Not needed if --dropseq or --10xgenomics arguments are provided --num_cells		Estimated number of cells.
+Not required

 Note about barcode and UMI position indexing
 Barcode and UMI positions within a read follow the same indexing convension as python strings.
 For example, the string BARCODEUMI would have coordinates: